PythonRSAS/pythonrsas.github.io/_posts/2019-7-03-2-GroupBy-Processing.md

 * In this example a for loop iterates over the GroupBy object to produce a custom report.
 As we have seen previously, iterating manually over objects can be useful.
 * However the apply method is a more productive alternative for applying methods and functions.

 With SAS, the same report is easily produced using the <span class='coding'>Data</span> step by group processing as shown in the example below, Iterative By Group Processing.
-While we could have called PROC PRINT for this example, the goal for the example is to illustrate how first.district and last.district behaviors for By Group processing.
+While we could have called <span class="coding">PROC PRINT</span> for this example, the goal for the example is to illustrate how first.district and last.district behaviors for By Group processing.

 <div class="code-head"><span>code</span> Iterative By Group Processing.sas</div>